GoogleCloudPlatform/compute-video-demo-puppet/README.md

        ```

-6. Use Puppet to build the additional instances and agents.
+7. Use Puppet to build the additional instances and agents.

     ```
-    /opt/puppet/bin/puppet apply --modulepath=/etc/puppetlabs/puppet/modules /opt/compute-video-demo-puppet/manifests/puppet_up.pp
+    sudo /opt/puppet/bin/puppet apply --modulepath=/etc/puppetlabs/puppet/modules /opt/compute-video-demo-puppet/manifests/puppet_up.pp --certname myproject
     ```

-7. Now, you can put the public IP address of the load balancer into your
+8. Now, you can put the public IP address of the load balancer into your
 browser and you should start to see a flicker of pages that will bounce across
 each of your instances.
 You can find your load-balancer IP in the Developers
 Console or with,